 What to see in Paris in a weekend: Day 2

-To enjoy the second day in Paris, I personally recommend starting for a visit to Notre Dame, and if you want to enter to the towers, there surely will be a very long queue, so you better go there early, a good time would be at 9:45 am.
+To enjoy the second day in our “Paris in a weekend“, I personally recommend starting for a visit to Notre Dame, and if you want to enter to the towers, there surely will be a very long queue, so you better go there early, a good time would be at 9:45 am.

 Then I recommend you go to the Place Louis Lépine, across the square from Notre Dame, this place is a market where there are plants and flowers stalls, and on Sundays, they also stalls with birds, this is another example of what to see in Paris in a weekend.